In Maine visit, Sessions promotes federal plan to crack down on fentanyl dealers

 [Maine saw 418 overdose deaths in 2017, continuing a deadly trend]

-While Sessions was in Portland to speak about the opioid crisis, around 150 protesters gathered outside the U.S. Attorney’s office to protest Trump administration policies that have set off a political crisis at the border.
+Around 150 protesters gathered outside the U.S. Attorney’s office during Sessions’ visit to protest Trump administration policies that have set off a political crisis at the border.

-Kevin Simpson said he traveled from Auburn to stand against the separation of children from their parents at the southern border — part of the so-called zero-tolerance immigration policy that the administration backed off last month.
+Kevin Simpson said he traveled from Auburn to stand against the separation of children from their parents at the southern border — part of the so-called zero-tolerance immigration policy from which the administration backed off last month.

 “Seperating children is wrong,” Simpson, 82, said.
 “It shouldn’t be done.
 It’s against our values.”

-Note: Correction: An earlier version of this story misquoted a single word of Sessions’ remarks.
-He said Maine knows the consequences of "addiction" too well.